 Holleran Steiker was born in Brooklyn, NY and grew up in central New Jersey.
 She graduated as a proud Valedictorian from Hightstown High School in 1983.
 She got a Bachelor’s degree in Honors English from Duke University and then her MSW from University of Pennsylvania.
 She was trained by Philadelphia Child Guidance Clinic in Family Therapy.
 She worked as a clinical psychiatric social worker and addictions therapist with adolescents and adults for a dozen years before receiving her Ph.D.
 Holleran Steiker’s interests include music (she sings, writes songs, plays piano), yoga and Zumba, making jewelry, and spending time with her amazing family and son, Blake.

 Curriculum Vitae (PDF)

-Substance abuse prevention, culturally grounded social work practice, adult and adolescent substance abuse and recovery, and social work with groups.
+Substance abuse prevention and recovery, culturally grounded social work practice, social work with groups.

 - Ph.D., Arizona State University